bl-sdk/bl-sdk.github.io/willow1-mod-db/index.md

    ![The mods menu](/assets/images/willow1-installation/menu-inner.png)

 7. To install SDK mods, navigate back to the `sdk_mods` folder you extracted during step 4.
-SDK mods come in two forms:
+SDK mods come in three forms:
    - `.sdkmod` files can be dropped directly into this folder.

      ![Installing a dot sdkmod](/assets/images/willow1-installation/dot-sdkmod.png)

-   - `.zip` files contain an inner folder you need to extract, in a similar manner to how you extracted the sdk.
+   - `.zip` files which contain only a single folder need to be extracted into `sdk_mods`.
+Drag the inner folder in a similar manner to how you extracted the SDK.

      ![Installing a dot zip](/assets/images/willow1-installation/dot-zip.png)